Chapter 11 : Game On

 “His hand,” stated James.
 “It moved.”

-"Yes," Healer Mathis replied.
-"If he is awake, he has the full capability to hear his surroundings and register them.
-The venom restricts his movement and is what keeps him going in and out of consciousness.
-It's why, even when he's awake, he can't open his eyes.
-He can try, and the movement you may have felt is Al fighting against the venom."
+“Yes,” Healer Mathis replied.
+“If he is awake, he has the full capability to hear his surroundings and register them.
+The paralysis potion and venom restrict his movement and keep him going in and out of consciousness.
+It's why—even when he's awake—he can't open his eyes.
+He can try, and the movement you may have felt is Albus fighting against the venom.”